charliejeynes/food_standard_agency/README.md

 [Census 2011 - microdata with individual entries](https://www.ons.gov.uk/census/2011census/2011censusdata/censusmicrodata/securemicrodata): For data download (isg_regionv2.csv), an account needs to be created [here](https://www.ukdataservice.ac.uk/get-data/how-to-access/registration)

-To note the datasets can be swapped for other data, and this can be amended in Line 2 of the masterscript.

 ## Data wrangling

-**F&Y** - missing values in the questions answers encoded by negative value when respondents did not answer questions are all encoded as `NaN`  - apart from the principle component analysis where the data is kept in its original state.
+**F&Y survey** - values encoded as 'Not applicable' or 'Not known' were encoded as `NaN`  - apart from the principle component analysis where the data was kept in its original state.

 **Census** - given the higher granularity of the data, data was aggregated to reflect the answer labels in F&Y in order to allow direct comparison.
 There were no missing values as all demographics were provided for each respondent.